 It’s basically “virtualenv written the right way” because being part of the standard distribution of Python it can use some Python internals that couldn’t be used by virtualenv.
 So, while virtualenv tries to trick the system with some hack to make everything work, venv doesn’t.
 Moreover, venv is part of the Python distribution and this means that you don’t need to install anything to start using it, if you use a recent version of Python it’s already installed and it just works out of the box.

-The only drawback is that venv is not available for Python versions prior the 3.3, so, if you work on project written in Python 2.7 for example, you can’t use venv and you’re stuck with virtualenv.
+The only drawback is that venv is not available for Python versions prior the 3.3, so, if you work on a project written in Python 2.7 for example, you can’t use venv and you’re stuck with virtualenv.

 At the first release, to use the venv module you could use a script, that was named pyvenv but according to the official documentation